CartoDB/cartodb/doc/API.md

 ## Events

-You can add custom functions to layer events.
+You can bind custom functions to layer events.
 This is useful for integrating your website with your maps, adding events for mouseovers and click events.

 ### layer

 #### layer.featureOver(_event, latlng, pos, data, layerIndex_)

-A callback when hovers in any feature.
+Triggered when the user hovers on any feature.

 ##### Callback arguments

 - **event**: Browser mouse event object.
-- **latlng**: The LatLng in an array [lat,lng] where was clicked.
+- **latlng**: Array with the LatLng ([lat,lng]) where the layer was clicked.
 - **pos**: Object with x and y position in the DOM map element.
 - **data**: The CartoDB data of the clicked feature with the **interactivity** param.
-- **layerIndex**: the layerIndex where the event happened
+- **layerIndex**: the layerIndex where the event happened.

 ##### Example